 But the elephant in the room, which Justice Crabtree brought up, was that this will (eventually) be a jury trial.
 Courtroom 201 can’t possibly accommodate that with these protocols.

 Only then did I hear about the jury trial being held at the Chilliwack Cultural Centre.
 A curious man, I zipped over to see.
 After going through pandemic courthouse protocols with a sheriff inside the doors of the cultural centre, I signed in, walked passed the concession where one gets an intermission glass of wine, and into door 4.

 And there, in the 580-seat auditorium, I was the only person.
 Every other row was closed, four out of every five seats in open rows closed.
 Most curtains removed, wings wide open.
 The judge was seated on an elevated platform at the back.
-Clerk, defence, Crown, and Mr. Tombs (wearing a face shield), were all at tables spaced well apart centre stage.
+Clerk, defence, Crown, and the accused (wearing a face shield), were all at tables spaced well apart on centre stage.